RamekhCHHOENG/expense-management/README.md

 - alway use bun
+- alway scan all code in project to getter understanding
 - junk each file to smaller pease and put it in components

 1. Features to Include